PerfEasy-Git/Sudoku-Policies/PRIVACY_POLICY.md

 ### 2.1 Information You Provide

-- **Game Progress:** Puzzle completion data, scores, and game statistics
+- **Game Progress:** Puzzle completion data, scores, and game statistics (stored locally on your device)
-- **Settings:** Your preferences such as difficulty level, theme selection, and sound settings
+- **Settings:** Your preferences such as difficulty level, theme selection, and sound settings (stored locally on your device)
-- **Optional Information:** Any feedback or support requests you submit
+- **Optional Information:** Any feedback or support requests you submit via email

+**Important:** We do NOT collect personal information such as your name, email address, phone number, or physical address unless you voluntarily provide it when contacting us for support.

 ### 2.2 Automatically Collected Information

-#### Device Information
+#### Device Information (via Google AdMob)
+- Device identifiers (Advertising ID/AAID)
 - Device type and model
 - Operating system version
-- Device identifiers (such as advertising ID)
-- Screen resolution and display settings

-#### Usage Information
-- App launch times and frequency
-- Feature usage (which puzzles you play, how long you play)
-- Game performance metrics
-- Crash and error reports
+- Network information (IP address for ad delivery)

-#### Advertising Data
+#### Advertising Data (via Google AdMob)
 - Google Mobile Ads (AdMob) may collect:
-  - Advertising identifiers
+  - Advertising identifiers (AAID)
   - IP address (for ad delivery)
   - Device information (for ad targeting)
   - Interaction with advertisements (clicks, views, conversions)
+  - App performance metrics related to ad delivery

+**Note:** This data is collected and processed by Google AdMob, not directly by our app.
+See Section 4.1 for more details.

-### 2.3 Third-Party Analytics
+### 2.3 Information We Do NOT Collect

-We use Google Mobile Ads SDK which may collect:
+We do NOT collect:
-- **Google Analytics:** App usage statistics and user engagement metrics
-- **Google AdMob:** Advertising-related data for ad personalization and measurement
+- Personal information (name, email, phone, address) - unless you contact us
+- Location data (GPS, precise or approximate)
+- Messages or communications
+- Photos or videos
+- Audio files
+- Calendar information
+- Contacts
-- **Crashlytics (Firebase):** Crash reports and device information for debugging
+- Financial information
+- Health or fitness data
+- Web browsing history
+- Files or documents from your device

 ---